gustwindjs/gustwind/documentation/node-compatibility-plan.md

 ### Notes

 - File-backed rendering is now covered by `load-adapters/node.ts` and `initNodeRender(...)`.
+- With Node 24, the local render-path TypeScript can now run directly as ESM after removing the few unsupported runtime constructs that were still present.
-- The Node module loader now bundles local and remote authored modules, which removes the biggest immediate incompatibility for render-time utilities and data sources.
+- The Node module loader now bundles only the cases that still exceed Node 24's built-in support, mainly remote `http(s)` imports.
-- The Node render entrypoint can now load initial plugins from paths and can be entered through `gustwind-node/mod.mjs` under plain Node.
+- The Node render entrypoint can now load initial plugins from paths directly through `gustwind-node/mod.ts`.
 - Remaining work is now mostly about:
   - carrying the shared core into a real Node build entrypoint
   - reusing the same Node-aware module loading strategy across config-driven plugin loading and build orchestration